maxboeck/Front-end-Developer-Interview-Questions/README.md

 ```

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+> I don't know this word.

 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+> "use strict" sets the JS parser to execute in "strict mode".
+This is good practice because it then throws errors for some of the weird JS quirks that would otherwise have unexpected results.

 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, `"buzz"` at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 ```javascript
 for(var i = 1;i <= 100; i++){